 — Brihadaranyaka Upanishad,

-Another causality characteristic, shared with Karmic concepts, is that such as deeds contribute to such as effects.
-Thus good karma produces great influence on the person, while bad karma produces a poor effect.
+Another causality characteristic shared with Karmic concepts is that such deeds contribute to such effects.
+Thus good karma produces a great influence on the person, while bad karma produces a poor effect.
 This effect may be material, moral or emotional — that is, one’s karma affects happiness and unhappiness.
 The impact of karma need not be immediate; the impact of karma can be later in one’s present life, and in some cases, it goes to future lives.

-The consequence or impacts of someone’s karma can be clarified in two forms: phalas and samskaras.
+The consequence or impacts of someone’s karma can be clarified in two forms: Phalas and Samskaras.
 A phala (actually, fruit or result) is the visible or invisible effect that’s typically instantaneous or within the current life.
-By comparison, samskaras are invisible effects, produced within the actor due to the karma, changing the broker and affecting his or her capacity to be happy or unhappy in this life and future ones.
+By comparison, Samskaras are invisible effects produced within the actor due to karma, changing the broker and affecting his or her capacity to be happy or unhappy in this life and future ones.
 The theory of karma is frequently presented in the context of samskaras.

 Karma and Ethicization

 The next motif common to karma concepts is ethicization.
 This starts with the premise that each action has a result, which will come to fruition in this or a future life; consequently, morally good acts will have favourable consequences, whereas bad acts will create negative results.
-An individual’s present situation is thereby explained with regard to activities in his current or in prior lifetimes.
+An individual’s present situation is explained concerning activities in his current or prior lifetimes.

 Karma and Rebirth